InquestGeronimo/tllm/README.md

 # HyperParameter Knowledge <img align="center" width="30" height="29" src="https://media.giphy.com/media/v1.Y2lkPTc5MGI3NjExMXV1bWFyMWxkY3JocjE1ZDMxMWZ5OHZtejFkbHpuZXdveTV3Z3BiciZlcD12MV9pbnRlcm5hbF9naWZfYnlfaWQmY3Q9Zw/bGgsc5mWoryfgKBx1u/giphy.gif">

 Configuring hyperparameters and LoRA settings can be a complex task, especially for those new to AI engineering.
 Our repository is designed to lessen the dependence on hyperparameters.
 For instance, once the Text-2-Cypher dataset is fully crowdsourced, we will undertake multiple training sessions.
 This will help us establish a set of baseline hyperparameters known to yield good results, and we will save them to this repository, thereby streamlining the fine-tuning process for Neo4j users.
-However, having a thorough understanding of these hyperparameters is still advantageous, particularly if you intend to modify them yourself during training.
+However, having a thorough understanding of these hyperparameters is still advantageous, particularly if you intend to modify them yourself.

 Three key factors affect hyperparameters during training: